 Here is the public Google Map of the Pimlico circuit for you.

-It is easy to make a day of it by having a delicious lunch at the market by Fara Kids and then a wander a bit further down towards the Thames to Tate Britain, where they have a spectacular crafty kids corner.
+It is easy to make a day of it by having a delicious lunch at the market by Fara Kids (check out the falafal stand) and then a wander a bit further down towards the Thames to Tate Britain, where they have a spectacular crafty kids corner.
+You wouldn’t know such a cultural hotspot could be five minutes from the back of the concrete jungle that is Vauxhall Bridge Road.

-There are only two shops here but I count this as one of my favourite areas as thrifting fits so easily into a wonderful fun day.
+There are only two charity shops here but I count this as one of my favourite areas as thrifting fits so easily into a wonderful fun day and I have got some incredible, beautiful clothing here.
 There is an Oxfam here and a Cancer Research, both of which can be a tiny bit more expensive (average £7 trousers/ £4 top) but the quality tends to be quite high.
 We will often train into Blackheath, hop the shops, grab a delicious lunch at one of the delis, then wander over the Heath via the icecream van, into the wonders of Greenwhich park and down to the antique markets.
 This is a whole Saturday with something for every member of the family.
 I have highlighted the shops on the map here.

 This is not a route for the faint of heart but for the stoic bargain hunter wearing hiking boots.
-But I guarantee you will find some swag!
+If you want a real experience of central London tourism and all the best charity shops London offers up this is the route for you.
+You will find some swag!
 Begin at Goodge Street, there is a wonderful Oxfam where I never fail to buy something (often brand new stuff), a Sue Ryder and a Notting Hill (both of which are good for a browse but can be quite dear- average £8 trousers, £5-6 top).
 There is also a high end vintage shop on the other side of the road.

 Head south west down to Oxford Circus stopping at the Salvation Army on Princes Street.
 It is worth the diversion this is quite a massive shop and they often have brand new designer items, alongside average shoddy (but cheap!) gear.
 They often have very glamorous shoes and boutique dresses.
 Whatever you do though, DON’T USE THE CHANGING ROOM WITHOUT ASKING.
 You will be embarrassed if they catch you (!!!)